slamora/brackets-wiki/Live-Development:-Research-for-live-JavaScript.md

 * Adding a function in a scope that has already been executed
 * Adding to an object's prototype (unless you previously added to the prototype)

-# What Does This Mean for the Feature? #
+# Conclusion #

 Without a good way to predict whether a given function will be executed again, it is very hard to predict whether a live JS edit that the user makes will have any effect.
 Most well-written JavaScript code today, runs in some kind of closure (the [module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html), for example).
-Just being within a function body does not tell us much.
+Just being within a function body does not tell us much about when that function can safely be executed.

+Chrome's script replacement is not enough to give us "live JavaScript development" that is comparable to what we give users for CSS and plan to give them for HTML.
+There are too many common cases that aren't handled.

+Due to the very nature of JavaScript, "Live Development" for JavaScript cannot be as high fidelity as live development for CSS is.
+Proceeding from here means deciding which tradeoffs we're willing to make.

+1. Using Chrome's script replacement (as tested here), we could allow users to change certain bits of code without reloading.
+We could identify and warn the user about some changes that require a reload to take effect, but almost certainly not in all cases.
+2. We could do further research to try to remove some of the limitations discussed here by instrumenting JavaScript code or augmenting the runtime.
+3. We could do research into coding styles/frameworks for building JavaScript that are specifically suited to hot code replacement.